MadhuraCalfus/Port-5/README.md

 1. **Customer opens Help** on an order item — pure chit-chat (greetings, thanks, arithmetic) is answered directly; it's never escalated and doesn't count toward the turn budget.
 2. **A hard-trigger keyword** (broken, refund, can't log in, etc.) escalates immediately, on the very first real turn.
-3. **Otherwise, the bot tries to help** for up to 2 real turns — if the model itself decides to escalate, or the 2 turns run out with the issue still unresolved, it escalates the same way.
+3. **Otherwise, the bot tries to help** — if the model itself decides the issue needs a human, it escalates.
 4. **Escalating creates an `np_tickets` row**, with the full chat transcript copied straight into the ticket's own comment thread — nothing is lost switching from bot to human.
 5. **The team works it** the same way as TicketTrident: Routed → In Progress → Resolved.
 6. **The customer rates the support experience** (CSAT) once it's resolved.